Our Elder Law attorneys are probably better described as Counselors on Aging. They regularly assist clients with issues as diverse as the following:

 Some of these questions require legal knowledge to answer.
 But others require the knowledge gained through years of experience working with seniors and their families, long-term care and Medicare insurance brokers, senior care community directors and administrators, SRES realtors, senior move managers, and other experienced service providers catering to seniors in the local community.
 Critically, our Elder Law attorneys possess both types of knowledge, and are therefore able to counsel elderly clients and their families through many different situations.

 Our Elder Law services include comprehensive counsel on long-term care planning, incapacity-related litigation, including guardianship and conservatorship proceedings, and special needs trust planning.
 In addition, we regularly assist families with an immediate need for payment of long-term care services through government programs, such as Medicaid.
-In every engagement, our attorneys strive to provide comprehensive counsel, achieve the client’s objectives, and plan for future contingencies.
+In every engagement, our Elder Law attorneys work with families to provide comprehensive counsel, achieve the client’s objectives, and plan for future contingencies.